RedHatInsights/insights-ansible-playbook-verifier/SPECIFICATION.md

 ## Variable cleanup

-Each playbook MUST define the variable `/vars/insights_signature_exclude` that describes which fields may be excluded.
+Each playbook MUST define the variable `/vars/insights_signature_exclude` that describes which fields may be excluded, and the `/vars/insights_signature` variable that contains the GPG signature.

 The only top-level keys that MAY be excluded are `/hosts` and `/vars`, exclusion of any other top-level key MUST result in a failure.